ScriptFUSION/ByteFormatter/README.md

 [![Build status][Build image]][Build]

 ByteFormatter is a [PSR-2](http://www.php-fig.org/psr/psr-2/) compliant PHP library that formats byte values as human-readable strings.
-An appropriate scale is calculated automatically such that the value never exceeds the base.
+An appropriate exponent is calculated automatically such that the value never exceeds the base.
 For example, in base 1024, `format(1023)` gives *1023 B* but `format(1024)` gives *1 KiB* instead of *1024 B*.

 Requirements